It’s refreshing to see that the number of small businesses in the UK is steadily rising, reaching 5.9 million at the start of 2019.

 No matter what you choose to do, you should aim to decide ASAP and stick to your decision.
 What you should avoid is spending hours trying to get it done on your own and then giving up and handing it over to someone that can do it better.

-Unfortunately starting a business comes with time-consuming and distracting, yet unavoidable admin – bookkeeping, tax and accounting – which can be frustrating.
+Unfortunately starting a business comes with time-consuming and distracting, yet unavoidable admin in the form of bookkeeping, tax and accounting.
+This can be frustrating.

 However, these things are crucial, both in terms of keeping you safe and compliant in the eyes of the tax man and in providing valuable information on which to run your business.